CMed01/portfolio-milestone-4/README.md

 * __[W3C Markup Validation Service](https://validator.w3.org/)__
     - All pages manually tested with no major errors.
-        - Error message for all pages in releation to font awesome script which is brought on page render.
+        - Error message for all pages in relation to font awesome script which is brought on page render.
         - No other errors found

     <details closed>